Lexscher/ajax-discussion-question-dumbo-web-060319/README.md

 ### Question 3

 In your own words: what does asynchronous mean?
+Javascript can do many things at the same time, and then execute once everything has finished.

 ### Question 4

 Write out the request and response cycle.
 What is its purpose?
 How does it work?

+Client types in a url (Get Request to Server)
+Server responds with html css and JS

 ### Question 5